 Identify the patient’s steps to accomplish their target goal

 Omni-channel listening is a valuable strategy in this step of journey mapping.
-Listening to your patients across all the channels can provide a clearer picture of their perceptions and behaviours as they engage with your organisation.
+Listening to your patients across all the channels can provide a clearer picture of their perceptions and behaviors as they engage with your organization.

-Some steps the patient takes may not even include your organisation, but might still affect how they are interacting with you directly.
-For example, if a patient logs into their health insurance portal to check coverage for healthcare services, they are not engaging with your organisation but this is still a part of their care journey that may feed into their interactions with your organisation later on.
+Some steps the patient takes may not even include your organization, but might still affect how they are interacting with you directly.
+For example, if a patient logs into their health insurance portal to check coverage for healthcare services, they are not engaging with your organization but this is still a part of their care journey that may feed into their interactions with your organization later on.

 Uncover perceptions along the journey